12. Charts

 )

 That’s looking a lot neater!
 By default, the sort order will be small to large.
 Visually, if we want to feature the highest accident rates, it probably makes sense to reverse that order.
-We can do that by adding a negative before the axis name.
+We can do that by adding a minus before the axis name.

 alt.Chart(merged_list).mark_bar().encode(